Going to the Tet market is the children's first spring trip.

 While washing dong leaves, children eagerly listened to many stories about Tet.

-My father, after finishing his work of directing and assigning tasks to everyone, would often make a pot of tea, sit back and watch his children and grandchildren busily and noisily making noise around the house, sometimes just because they were fighting over washing leaves, or fighting over asking the adults to wrap them a small banh chung to carry around the yard to show off.
+My father, after finishing his work of directing and assigning tasks to everyone, would often make a pot of tea, sit back and watch his children and grandchildren busily and noisily making noise around the house, sometimes just fighting over washing leaves, or fighting over asking the adults to wrap them a small banh chung to carry around the yard to show off.
 Happiness for the elderly is sometimes that simple.

 Before Tet is when we can see most clearly the connection between members of a big family, who are usually far apart.